 Questions or concerns?

 You understand and agree that nothing accessed through this Site constitutes professional medical advice.
-UCSF disclaims any representation or warranty, expressed or implied, concerning the accuracy or completeness of the information contained on the Site.
-In no event shall UCSF be liable for any special, indirect or consequential damages or damages of any kind whatsoever, resulting from or arising out of or in connection with the use of this Site.
+Stanford disclaims any representation or warranty, expressed or implied, concerning the accuracy or completeness of the information contained on the Site.

-UCSF and The University of California, San Francisco are trademarks of The Regents of the University of California, San Francisco or its licensors.
+Stanford and Stanford University are trademarks of The Board of Trustees of the Leland Stanford Junior University or its licensors.